robdevops/finbot/README.md

 @botname [percent]
 ```

-For interday, can also specify the time period:
+For interday, can also specify the time period.
 ```
 .price [percent] [period]
 ```

-Or a specific stock:
+Or a specific stock.
+In this case, the output includes a graph.
 ```
 .price [symbol] [period]
 ```